By Professor Susan A. Schneider

 -

-The Food and Agriculture Impact Project (FAIP) at the University of Arkansas School of Law, under the leadership of Professor Kelly Nuckolls, publishes an ongoing listing of PS&A and Antitrust litigation impacting agriculture.
-It is posted on the FAIP Competition and Antitrust Education website
+The Food and Agriculture Impact Project (FAIP) at the University of Arkansas School of Law, under the leadership of Professor Kelly Nuckolls, publishes links and documents on its Competition and Antitrust Education website.
+Included are:

 -